-Provide information on the status of complying with permit conditions: (TXR040000 Part IV.B.2)
+1. Provide information on the status of complying with permit conditions: (TXR040000 Part IV.B.2)

-Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ. Х Permittee completed its first implementation year of a revised SWMP and has completed five years under the previous SWMP.
+Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ.
+X Permittee completed its second implementation year of a revised SWMP and has completed five years under the previous SWMP.
 Permittee is currently in compliance with recordkeeping and reporting requirements. Х Permittee is continuing to expand its program consistent with the SWMP.
 Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.). Х Permittee is a small- to mid-size state university.
-Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report Х Permittee completed and submitted a revised SWMP to TCEQ for approval on 25 April 2019.
+Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report X Permittee completed and submitted a revised SWMP to TCEQ for approval on 25 April 2019.
+SWMP reviewed and updated on 8 December 2020.